 * Land ownership disputes stall development projects

-* Haiti faces international pressure to improve land registry
+* Haiti faces international pressure to improve land

 By Susana Ferreira